PopPsyA/Mediateka/README.md

 ## Coming soon
 1. Add the service which handle new cinams and create notification to show user
-2. Create watch list.
-3. The CinemaDetail's screen gives a possibility to set schedule time.
+2. The CinemaDetail's screen gives a possibility to set schedule time.
-4. Add PopularActors screen.
+3. Add PopularActors screen.
-5. Add Advanced Search screen.
+4. Add Advanced Search screen.
-6. Support landscape orientation and tablets.
+5. Support landscape orientation and tablets.
-7. Simple info screen , that contains app info.
+6. Simple info screen , that contains app info.
-8. And more , more some beatiful features...
+7. And more , more some beatiful features...

 ## Technology
 1. [Retrofit 2](https://github.com/square/retrofit) is the #1 library for network calls at the moment.